How to Cook Frozen Peas

 It depends on how you are using them.
 I love snacking on raw peas, and some salads may call for raw peas.
 However, I think you’ll love this way of cooking peas the best!
 Typically fresh peas should be cooked.

 Sure!
-Fresh peas are starchier than frozen peas, but this recipe is still so delicious with homegrown peas.
-However, I think this recipe and method tastes better using frozen peas.
+Garden peas are starchier than frozen peas, but this recipe is still so delicious with fresh green peas.
+Feel free to use your own peas from your garden!

 How to Cook Frozen Peas